In the past three years, Michelle has focused broadly on increasing access to opportunity for families.

 ORDINANCES AND HOME RULE PETITIONS

-1/13/2016: Inconsistent Commuter Rail Fares – held an off-site hearing, resulted in a resolution passed by the Council calling for cities and towns not to have a split rate.
+1/13/2016: Inconsistent Commuter Rail Fares – an off-site hearing was held on March 2, 2016 at the Hyde Park Community Center.
+Resulted in a resolution passed by the Council calling for cities and towns not to have a split rate.

 9/30/2015: Care of Street Trees – hearing to examine the policies and resources available for the selection, planning, care, and removal of trees on Boston streets.